Anumodana/data_wrangle_osm/README.md

 As I mentioned earlier about the dataset that it contains other provinces data and requires the 3rd party API, e.g. [The Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro?csw=1), to find the city, province, or address in a case we would like to filter out unrelated data out from the chosen dataset.
 In my opinion, it may be a good idea if OpenStreetMap automatically fill in the missing data such as postal code, area, etc based on the latitude and longitude specified by users.

 ## Conclusion
 After working with this dataset, I found that the data is incomplete such as name, address, etc. So, I've cleaned some data to make sure it's ready to be analyzed.
-From the above excercises, it states that this dataset provides the valuable data about Chiang Mai province that can be used in the real world projects.
+From the above exercises, it states that this dataset provides the valuable data about Chiang Mai province that can be used in the real world projects.

 ## Files & Folder
-- data_wrangle_osm/lesson6 : Excercises in lesson 6
+- data_wrangle_osm/lesson6 : Exercises in lesson 6
 - data_wrangle_osm/data_wrangler.py : Data wrangler
 - data_wrangle_osm/analyzer.py : Data analyzer
 - data_wrangle_osm/data/chiang-mai_thailand.osm.zip : Raw data